davepinch/pinchy.cc/collections/_camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill.md

 picture: "/assets/camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill/20150813_161947552_iOS.jpg"
 thumbnail: "/assets/camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill/20150813_161947552_iOS-thumbnail.jpg"
 related:
-  - Capitol Hill, Seattle - Wikipedia
+  - Capitol Hill, Seattle (en.wikipedia.org)
 caption: "A tree is tightly curved downward like an upside-down J. In the background is a house and silver RV, and in front a man is walking on the sidewalk."
 tags:
   - photograph